petrroll/NDN4-tf2-pytorch-exploration/README.md

 # NDN4-tf2-pytorch-exploration
 Exploration into replacing/reimplementing tools provided by [NeuroTheoryUMD/NDN3](https://github.com/NeuroTheoryUMD/NDN3) with/in TF2 and/or PyTorch.
+Starting to contain reimplementation of bunch of [msc-neuro](https://github.com/petrroll/msc-neuro/) models.

 So far only a personal playground without _any_ goals.

 ## Ideas to explore (no particular order):
 - [x] Laplacian2D regularization